 Given the lack of high-quality evidence for the diagnostic accuracy of the total B12 and active B12 tests and the issues identified by the committee on their reliability, the committee considered the risk of false negative results and how these should be identified and managed.
-The committee agreed that if signs and symptoms persist 3 to 6 months later, despite a negative test and no alternative diagnosis has been identified, it is possible that the result may have been a false negative.
-Therefore, the committee recommended consideration of repeat testing or testing MMA.
+The committee agreed that if signs and symptoms persist three to six months later, despite a negative test and no alternative diagnosis has been identified, it is possible that the result may have been a false negative.
+Therefore, the committee recommended consideration of repeat the initial test.